Josaphat12-tech/Josaphat12-tech/README.md

-### Hi there 👋
-#### Feel Free To call Me Bitingo Josaphat JB 👋
+###### Hola there👋, Feel Free To call Me Bitingo Josaphat JB 👨‍💻

-##### Here are Some Facts To Know about Me 🤔🤔🤔🤔
+### Here are Some Facts To Know about Me :

-#### - 🔭 I’m currently working on Some BLockchain Technology Projects,Cryptocurrency,Data-Science , Machine-Learning,Deep-Learning and NLP Projects
+- 🔭 I’m currently working on Some BLockchain Technology Projects,Cryptocurrency,Data-Science , Machine-Learning,Deep-Learning and NLP Projects
-#### - 🌱 I’m currently learning Data-Science, Machine-Learning, Deep-Learning etc...
+- 🌱 I’m currently learning Data-Science, Machine-Learning, Deep-Learning etc...
-#### - 👯 I’m looking to collaborate With You on Building some fair AI projects and Helping You With Your Python,Sklearn,Tensorflow,Keras,Computer Vision Projects And Your Bootcamp And College Assigments
+- 👯 I’m looking to collaborate With You on Building some fair AI projects and Helping You With Your Python,Sklearn,Tensorflow,Keras,Computer Vision Projects And Your Bootcamp And College Assigments
 <!--- 🤔 I’m looking for help with -->
-#### - 💬 Ask me about anything Related to these Fields listed above.⚡⚡⚡⚡⚡⚡
+#### - 💬 Ask me about anything Related to the Fields listed above.

-#### -📫 How to reach me:
+### -📫 How to reach me:
 - Email : bitingojosaphat@gmail.com
 - WhatsApp : +256703595423
 - RemoteHub : https://www.remotehub.com/josaphat.bitingo